 Wondering what to do with all those autumn apples?
 Try this Salted Caramel Apple Pie Bars recipe for one of the best ways to enjoy your fall harvest of applies!

-If you follow The Birch Cottage on Facebook, you’ll know that I’ve been experimenting with Salted Caramel Sauce.
+If you follow The Birch Cottage on Facebook, you know that I’ve been experimenting with Salted Caramel Sauce.
 There are many ways to make Salted Caramel Sauce.
 But, I wanted to try the original dry salted caramel recipe.
 Although I’ve made caramel sauce numerous times throughout the years, I have never tried to make it by literally melting sugar using the dry method.
-I found this recipe for Salted Caramel Apple Pie Bars and Salted Caramel Sauce on Sally’s Baking Addiction.
-I just had to give it a try!
-And, I am sooo glad I did!

-Once you try this recipe, you’ll be making multiple batches in a week just like Sally and I both did!
+Once you try this recipe, you’ll be making multiple batches in a week just like I did!
 If you love apple pie, you’ll love these bars and – are you ready for this – they’re much easier to make than apple pie!

 - 1 teaspoon vanilla extract

 - 2 large apples, peeled and thinly sliced (1/4 inch thick)

 - 1/2 cup old-fashioned oats

 - 1/3 cup packed light or dark brown sugar